 - Preheat the oven to 350 degrees and lightly grease a 8 or 9-inch square baking dish.

-- Using an electric mixer, cream the shortening and sugar until fluffy – about 2 minutes.
+- Using an electric mixer, beat the shortening and sugar on high speed until fluffy, about 2-3 minutes.

 - Add flour, salt, ginger, cinnamon, clove and nutmeg and mix on low just until incorporated.
 Reserve ½ cup of this mixture in a small bowl.

-- Pour batter into prepared pan and sprinkle the reserved flour and spice mixture evenly over the top of the batter.
+- Pour the batter into the prepared pan and sprinkle the reserved flour and spice mixture evenly over the top.

 - Bake for 35-45 minutes, until a toothpick inserted in the center comes out clean.
 Cool on a wire rack, slice into squares, and serve.